Blog

 What this costs us

-A few customer calls a quarter end with the buyer saying they want the autonomous version because a competitor pitched it.
-We say we do not ship that, and the call ends.
-Some of those buyers come back six to eighteen months later when the autonomous version has been turned off, and the second conversation is shorter than the first.
+A few customer calls a quarter end with the buyer saying they want unconstrained autonomy because a competitor pitched it.
+We explain where Atlas runs autonomously and where the ground layer requires an owner.
+Some of those buyers come back six to eighteen months later when the unconstrained version has been turned off, and the second conversation is shorter than the first.

 The pitch is harder on a slide.
-“Operator in the approval seat” reads as friction next to “fully autonomous.”
-In a 30-second demo, autonomous looks faster.
+“Governed autonomy” reads as friction next to “fully autonomous.”
+In a 30-second demo, unconstrained autonomy looks faster.
 In a quarterly business review with a CFO and a compliance officer in the room, autonomous looks like a problem.
-Approval-queued with a source receipt and an audit log looks like a deliverable.
+A governed coworker with a source receipt and an audit log looks like a deliverable.

 We have made the bet that the second framing is the one that wins for the next two years.
 We may be wrong.
-If we are, the substrate still has every primitive needed to remove the approval gate from a specific category once the cost-of-being-wrong stops mattering for that category.
+If we are, the substrate still has every primitive needed to loosen a checkpoint for a specific category once the cost-of-being-wrong stops mattering for that category.
 The choice is recoverable in one direction (loosen) and very hard to recover in the other (tighten after the team has stopped trusting the system).

 If you are evaluating Clarm against a vendor pitching autonomous, the relevant question is not which one demos better.
 It is which one your team will still be running in 18 months.
-The approval queue is the answer we ship.
+The owner checkpoint is the answer we ship.

-Read the architecture for the substrate primitives that make this work, or book a pilot discussion to see the approval queue on your own workflow.
+Read the architecture for the substrate primitives that make this work, or book a pilot discussion to see the owner checkpoint on your own workflow.